bitwiseworks/cmake-os2/Help/command/variable_requires.rst

 variable_requires
 -----------------

-Disallowed.
+Disallowed since version 3.0.
 See CMake Policy :policy:`CMP0035`.

 Use the :command:`if` command instead.